 The criteria for academic amnesty are as follows:

 To initiate a request for academic amnesty, a student, with the assistance of an academic advisor, reviews all previous coursework to determine which option best meets the student’s academic goals.
-The student submits a Request for Academic Amnesty Form to the Office of Records, Registration and Veterans’ Affairs, and upon approval, the student’s amended record reflects the new calculation of the GPA and total hours earned.
+The student submits a Request for Academic Amnesty form to the Office of Admissions and Advising, and upon approval, the student’s amended record reflects the new calculation of the GPA and total hours earned.
 The initial grades will remain on the student’s transcript.